-This article describes steps one can take to display or hide the Language Bar in Windows 11 when multiple languages and keyboard layouts are available.
+This article describes steps to display or hide the Language Bar in Windows 11 when multiple languages and keyboard layouts are available.

-Windows allows you to install a preferred language for Windows features like Settings and File Explorer.
-With your preferred language, a default keyboard layout for the language will be installed as well.
+Windows allows you to install a preferred language for features like Settings and File Explorer.
+A default keyboard layout for the language will also be installed with your preferred language.

-When you have more than one language and keyboard layout installed, Windows will add a language bar on the right of the taskbar and the sign-in screen by default.
+Windows will add a language bar on the right of the taskbar and the sign-in screen by default when you have more than one language and keyboard layout installed.

-Users can then use the language bar to easily switch between languages and keyboard layouts.
+Users can then easily switch between languages and keyboard layouts using the language bar.

 Below is how to add or remove the language bar in Windows 11.